Oracle bone script 甲骨文 Jiǎ gǔ wén

 One of the turning points in the appreciation of ancient Chinese culture came at the turn of the twentieth century.
 Up until then it was common for Western scholars to consider that Chinese language and history was relatively late in development - that it really only got started with the Qin dynasty in 221BCE and so the Mediterranean and Middle Eastern civilizations were older, some went so far as to suggest that Chinese Civilization was an offshoot of a Middle Eastern culture.
 The analysis of the Oracle bones in the 1920s changed all that.
 Not only had China an advanced written language stretching back nearly four thousand years but the early historical records that had been considered largely ‘legendary’ were shown to be surprisingly accurate.

-In 1899 Wang Yirong ➚ 王懿荣 Wáng yì róng noticed markings on bone fragments he had bought in Beijing for grinding up for use in a traditional medicine potion.
+In 1899 Wang Yirong ➚ 王懿荣 Wáng yì róng noticed markings on bone fragments he had bought in a Beijing shop for grinding up to make a traditional medicine potion.
 They were termed ‘dragon bones’ 龙骨 Lóng gǔ - like many other old bones and fossils to denote their antiquity and supposed medical efficacy.
-A collection of the diagrams of the marks was then published by the noted Chinese scholar and politician Wang Guowei 王国维 in 1903.
+A collection of the diagrams of the marks was then published by the noted Chinese scholar and politician Wang Guowei ➚ 王国维 in 1903.
 This stimulated worldwide interest and many more bones and some bronzes came onto the market that had been dug up by the locals.

 The source of the bones was traced to material washed into the 洹河 Huán hé river at the village of 小屯村 Xiǎo tún cūn near Anyang 安阳 ān yáng in Henan province.
 The villagers had stumbled upon the remains of the city of Yin, the capital of Shang dynasty China (1711-1066BCE) (殷墟 Yīnxū).